Man dressed as CPD officer robs currency exchange in Streeterville, police say

 CHICAGO (WLS) -- Chicago police said a man dressed as a CPD officer robbed a currency exchange in the city's Streeterville neighborhood Monday evening.

-Police said that at about 7:40 p.m. a man wearing a Chicago Police Department uniform, including a baseball cap, long-sleeve button-up shirt and reflective vest, as well as a surgical mask, entered a currency exchange in the 500-block of North Michigan Avenue.
+Police said that at about 7:40 p.m. a man wearing a Chicago Police Department uniform, including a baseball cap, long-sleeve button-up shirt and reflective vest, as well as a surgical mask, entered a currency exchange inside the North Bridge shops in the 500 block of North Michigan Avenue.

-Police describe the suspect as a black male, 40 years old, about 6 ft. tall and 180 to 200 lbs.
+Police describe the suspect around 40 years old, about 6 ft. tall weighing 180 to 200 lbs.

 Man dressed as CPD officer robs currency exchange in Streeterville, police say